Short-billed dowitcher

-The short-billed dowitcher (Limnodromus griseus), like its congener the long-billed dowitcher, is a medium-sized, stocky, long-billed shorebird in the family Scolopacidae.
+The short-billed dowitcher (Limnodromus griseus), like its congener, the long-billed dowitcher, is a medium-sized, stocky, long-billed shorebird in the family Scolopacidae.

 It is an inhabitant of North America, Central America, the Caribbean, and northern South America.
-It is strongly migratory; it completely vacates in breeding areas during the snow-bound months.
-This species favors a variety of habitats including tundra in the north to ponds and mudflats in the south.
+It is strongly migratory; it completely vacates its breeding areas during the snow-bound months.
+This species favors a variety of habitats, including tundra in the north to ponds and mudflats in the south.
 It feeds on invertebrates often by rapidly probing its bill into mud in a sewing machine fashion.
 It and the very similar long-billed dowitcher were considered one species until 1950.
 Field identification of the two American Limnodromus remains difficult today.
-Distinguishing wintering or juvenile short-billed dowitchers from the long-billed species is very difficult and, even given examination their subtlety different body shapes, cannot always be isolated to a particular species.
+Distinguishing wintering or juvenile short-billed dowitchers from the long-billed species is very difficult and, even given examination of their subtlety different body shapes, cannot always be isolated to a particular species.
 They differ most substantially in vocalizations.
 The names of American dowitchers are misleading, as there is much overlap in their bill lengths.
 Only a small percentage can be identified by this character alone.

 Taxonomy

 The short-billed dowitcher was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it in the genus Scolopax and coined the binomial name Scolopax grisea.
-Gmelin based his description on the "brown snipe" from the coast of New York that had been described in 1785 by the English ornithologist John Latham and by the Welsh naturalist Thomas Pennant.
-The short-billed dowitcher is now placed in the genus Limnodromus that was introduced in 1833 by Prince Maximilian of Wied-Neuwied.
-The genus name combines the Ancient Greek limnē meaning "marsh" with -dromos meaning "-racer" or "-runner".
-The specific griseus is Medieval Latin meaning "grey".
+Gmelin based his description on the "brown snipe" from the coast of New York, described in 1785 by the English ornithologist John Latham and the Welsh naturalist Thomas Pennant.
+The short-billed dowitcher is now placed in the genus Limnodromus, that was introduced in 1833 by Prince Maximilian of Wied-Neuwied.
+The genus name combines the Ancient Greek limnē, meaning "marsh," with -dromos, meaning "-racer" or "-runner."
+The specific griseus is Medieval Latin, meaning "grey."
 The English name "dowitcher" is from Iroquois and was first recorded in 1841.